microsoft/mdatp-devicecontrol/windows/device/Scenario 7 WPD Policy Sample, e.md

-# Device control policy sample: Allow PDF_XPS Printer
+# Device control policy sample: Scenario 7

 Description: A sample policy
-Device Type: Windows Printer
+Device Type: Windows Removable Device

 A device control policy is a combination of [policy rules](#policy-rules), [groups](#groups) and [settings](#settings).
 This sample is based on the [sample files](#files).